guguji666666/GJS-MDC-Tips/Defender for SQL(updating)/README.md

 ## Useful powershell commands
 ### 1. Define storage account to store defender for SQL VA results
 * Apply to configuration at the server side (defender for SQL should be enabled at server level)
+* Support storage account with puiblic access or behind firewall
 * The storage account and the SQL server should be in the same resource group (we can modify the storage account later)

 ```powershell